IBM/GetStartedJava/README.md

 In this step, you'll add a little bit of code to adjust the backend logic used by the application to work with Redis as a cache.
 Open the `src/main/java/wasdev/sample/rest/VisitorAPI.java` file.

-1. Add imports for Jedis and JedisPool.
+a.
+Add imports for Jedis and JedisPool.
 These can go in at line 31, appending before the `import wasdev...` statements.

     ```java
     import redis.clients.jedis.Jedis;